Almost Robinson geometries: Introduction

-In dimension four, as is well-known \cite{Penrose1986,Nurowski2002,Trautman2002,Trautman2002a,Fino2020}, an almost Robinson structure $(N,K)$ is essentially equivalent to an optical structure.
+Such geometries have already been studied, notably in dimension four, and we shall briefly review some existing results below.
+As is well-known \cite{Penrose1986,Nurowski2002,Trautman2002,Trautman2002a,Fino2020}, an almost Robinson structure $(N,K)$ in dimension four is essentially equivalent to an optical structure.
 The key point, here, is that the involutivity of the totally null complex $2$-plane distribution $N$ is equivalent to the congruence $\mc{K}$ of null curves tangent to $K$ being geodesic and \emph{non-shearing}, that is, the conformal class of the bundle metric $h$ is preserved along the geodesic curves of $\mc{K}$.
 What is more, the rank-one complex vector bundle $N/{}^{\C}K$ descends to the leaf space $\ul{\mc{M}}$ of $\mc{K}$, thereby endowing it with a \emph{Cauchy--Riemann (CR) structure}.
 This CR geometrical aspect of Robinson manifolds was particularly emphasised by Robinson, Trautman and the `Warsaw' school \cite{Tafel1985,Tafel1986,Robinson1986,nurowski93-phd,Lewandowski1990,Nurowski1997}, and in parallel, by the twistor school \cites{Mason1985,Mason1998}.
 This property is useful when seeking solutions to the Einstein field equations \cite{Lewandowski1991a,Tafel1991,Nurowski1992}, a problem that is in turn linked to analytic questions regarding the embeddability of CR manifolds \cite{Tafel1985,Tafel1986,Lewandowski1990a,Hill2008,Schmalz2019}.

-There are also three important theorems worthy of mention in the development of mathematical relativity in the present context: \begin{itemize} \item The \emph{Mariot--Robinson theorem} \cite{Mariot1954,Robinson1961} gives a one-to-one correspondence between analytic non-shearing congruences of null geodesics and \emph{null} or \emph{algebraically special} electromagnetic fields in vacuum. \item The \emph{Goldberg-Sachs theorem} \cite{Goldberg1962,Goldberg2009} relates the existence of non-shearing congruences of null geodesics to the algebraic degeneracy of the Weyl tensor for Einstein spacetimes. \item The \emph{Kerr theorem}, as formulated in \cite{Penrose1967}, tells us how such congruences arise in Minkowski space from complex submanifolds of three-dimensional complex projective space. \end{itemize}
+There are also three important theorems worthy of mention in the development of mathematical relativity in the present context: \begin{itemize} \item The \emph{Mariot--Robinson theorem} \cite{Mariot1954,Robinson1961} gives a correspondence between analytic non-shearing congruences of null geodesics and \emph{null} or \emph{algebraically special} electromagnetic fields in vacuum. \item The \emph{Goldberg--Sachs theorem} \cite{Goldberg1962,Goldberg2009} relates the existence of non-shearing congruences of null geodesics to the algebraic degeneracy of the Weyl tensor for Einstein spacetimes. \item The \emph{Kerr theorem}, as formulated in \cite{Penrose1967}, tells us how such congruences arise in Minkowski space from complex submanifolds of three-dimensional complex projective space. \end{itemize}